PierreZ/pierrezemb.fr/content/posts/academic-conferences/index.md

 SIGMOD, or the [Special Interest Group on Management of Data](https://sigmod.org/), is an essential conference under the ACM umbrella, focusing on the management and organization of data.

+### DaMoN

+Held with ACM SIGMOD/PODS, you can also find the [Data Management on New Hardware ](https://damon-db.org/).

 ### SoCC

 The [Symposium on Cloud Computing](https://acmsocc.org/2023/) or SoCC for short belongs to ACM.
 It has a bit less content, as videos are not published, but you should keep it in your watchlist.